-The Authority has two long-term investments, the Cash-in-Lieu Deposits (Notes 13 and 16) and the Parking Structure Replacement (Notes 13 and 20).
+The Authority has two long-term investments, representing the funds from the Cash-in-Lieu Deposits (Notes 13 and 16) and the Parking Structure Replacement (Notes 13 and 20).
 Both the Cash-in-Lieu Deposits and the Parking Structure Replacement are invested by The City of Calgary in a long-term bond portfolio, called the Universe Portfolio.